Skip to content

 Commands are the write API: build one and pass it to GameSession.execute.
 CommandResult is the envelope execute returns: accepted, the kernel's Rejection models verbatim, and the events.
 Commands mirror the event conventions exactly: frozen pydantic models, a single-valued command_type Literal discriminator (snake_case, schema-stable, additive-only), an AnyCommand discriminated union, and parse_command returning None on unknown types.

 Each command declares its legal session modes as an allowed_modes class attribute; the session rejects a wrong-mode command with session.command.wrong_mode.
-Referee commands are legal in every mode and are logged and replayed like any other.
+Referee commands are legal in every mode except those that would resume play in a session that has ended, and are logged and replayed like any other.
 Every command class documents its contract in three sections: Modes: (the legal session modes), Rejections: (the rejection codes it can return), and Events: (what it emits when accepted).

 AnyCommand module-attribute